 The Yosemite Fishing Season

-The Yosemite Park fishing season for stream and river fishing begins on the last Saturday in April and continues through November 15 with the exception of Frog Creek near Lake Eleanor, which opens June 15.
+The Yosemite National Park fishing season for stream and river fishing begins on the last Saturday in April and continues through November 15 with the exception of Frog Creek near Lake Eleanor, which opens June 15.
 All lakes and reservoirs are open to fishing year-round.

 Regulations & Licenses